Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

 Miguel Rojas At The Plate

-- Rojas is batting .286 with two homers during his last outings and is on a four-game hitting streak.

-- Rojas has picked up a hit in 52.7% of his 91 games this year, with more than one hit in 16.5% of them.

-- He has hit a home run in 3.3% of his games in 2023, and 1% of his trips to the plate.
+- He has hit a home run in three games this season (3.3%), leaving the park in 0.9% of his trips to the dish.

-- Rojas has an RBI in 18 of 91 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Rojas has an RBI in 18 of 92 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.